California EDD Will Require Proof of Job Search To Collect Benefits Beginning In July

 But as coronavirus cases have fallen while more people are getting vaccinated, employers have said they are having a hard time finding people to work.
 In response, most states have already required people to look for work in order to be eligible for unemployment benefits.
 And 25 states have stopped paying the extra $300 per week in benefits in an attempt to prod people back into the workforce.

 Newsom, who will likely face a recall election later this year, has resisted most of those changes.
-Earlier this month, Newsom said other states’ decision to end the extra $300 weekly benefit was based on “politics, not economics.”READ MORE: Pre-Pandemic Saturday Night Vibe Returns To San Francisco Bars, Restaurants
+Earlier this month, Newsom said other states’ decision to end the extra $300 weekly benefit was based on “politics, not economics.”READ MORE: Newsom Wants State To Pay Past Due Rent, Extend Eviction Protections Past June

 This week, Newsom lifted most coronavirus restrictions on businesses, heralding it as the state’s grand reopening.
 But data from the U.S. Department of Labor show around 2 million people are still receiving unemployment benefits in California.